EshaanKaranth/AI-Detector/README.md

 * "resumes_loader.py" uses functions from "common_utils.py"

-* "ai_detector.py" can be used in 2 modes (infer, train).
+* **bold** ai_detector.py can be used in 2 modes (infer, train).
 The model used is a HuggingFace model microsoft/deberta-v3-small which was trained on 5000+ resumes of Human and AI from kaggle datasets.This module also uses functions from "common_utils.py".

 * All the requirements can be downloaded from the "requirements.txt" file